 Provides residents with standard-setting health care training in a wide variety of rotations and leadership roles.

-- MGH Physician-Scientist Pathway
+- Stanbury Physician-Scientist Pathway

 Pathway for careers in research-oriented academic medicine.
 Trainees have the option of completing residency in two years as part of our Categorical Program followed by clinical fellowship and further research training.